luisffc/k8s-poc/README.md

 - `MY_GITHUB_TOKEN`: For pushing to GitHub Container Registry

 ## My backlog for this project if I had more time
-- [ ] review services helm charts looking for similar templates that can be shared through the umbrella chart
+- Review services helm charts looking for similar templates that can be shared through the umbrella chart
-- [ ] perform a load test and define resource requirements and limits for the services deployment
+- Perform a load test and define resource requirements and limits for the services deployment
-- [ ] change GHA `security-scan` step to also use matrix
+- Change GHA `security-scan` step to also use matrix
-- [ ] change the workflow to skip a service if there was no change on the service files or helm chart
+- Change the workflow to skip a service if there was no change on the service files or helm chart
-- [ ] add a ephemeral environment for each PR to test the changes before merging
+- Add a ephemeral environment for each PR to test the changes before merging
-- [ ] write another workflow to deploy the services to a staging and production environment when a PR is merged to main
+- Write another workflow to deploy the services to a staging and production environment when a PR is merged to main

 ## Production-Ready Improvements